Ex-Trump aide Manafort to be arraigned in New York on Thursday: court spokesman

 Manafort, 70, is scheduled to appear before Justice Maxwell Wiley of the state Supreme Court on Thursday at 2:15 p.m.
 EDT (1815 GMT), court spokesman Lucian Chalfen told Reuters.

 Manafort faces 16 felony charges brought by the Manhattan district attorney.
-The state charges include mortgage fraud, conspiracy and falsifying business records, and relate to alleged efforts by Manafort and others to obtain millions of dollars in loans on New York properties.
+The state charges include mortgage fraud, conspiracy and falsifying business records, and relate to efforts by Manafort to obtain millions of dollars in loans on New York properties between 2015 and 2017.

 Manhattan District Attorney Cyrus Vance made the indictment public in March, on the same day Manafort was sentenced on federal crimes.